 RoIP can not only bypass this issue on cellular signal strength alone, but can also leverage wifi capabilities to jump over everyday cellular traffic while also overcoming low 5G, 4G or LTE availability.
 With a RoIP-based product, users have the ability to break down “now what” communications barriers while also clearing users of “we were not prepared for this” liabilities.

-More Users, Less Expense
+3. More Users, Less Expense

 While RoIP is a function in itself, when tied into a multi-functional platform, the technology package on an app can bring game-changing functions to large-team communications.
-If a group of people are trying to communicate outside of a radio system, they’re likely in a text chain or jumping on and off calls with each other.
-Group texts and group calls outside of an organized app can quickly get bothersome.
+If a group of people are trying to communicate outside of a radio system, they are likely in a text chain or jumping on and off calls to each other.
+Group texts and group calls outside of an organized app can quickly get annoying or messy.
 Not to mention, some members of a team may not want their contact information used for work purposes.